 On 17 July 2014, as a way of Japan showing support for Ukraine's sovereignty and territorial integrity, the two countries entered into an intergovernmental loan agreement (by exchange of notes) to be used towards a development policy and economic reforms.
 The amount of the loan is approximately U.S.\$100 million and the term is 20 years with a 6-year grace period and an interest rate of 0.95 per cent.
-The Foreign Minister of Japan also announced that Japan intends to expand assistance projects for Ukraine aimed at economic recovery and strengthening democratic institutions as well as national unity.
+On 17 July 2014, the funds were transferred to the general fund of the state budget.